Dabei Chan: Variant liturgies and standardization

-Ritual
+Ritual Outline

 Monks and laypeople inside Daci'en Temple in Xi'an, China.
 In contemporary practice, the Dabei Chan is typically performed in a similar setting inside a hall in the temple, with monastics leading at the front while laypeople participate behind them.

 According to Zhili's instructions, the ritual should be performed before an image of Qianshou Qianyan Guanyin (which has a thousand arms and eyes) that faces the east.
 If an image of Qianshou Qianyan Guanyin isn't available, then a six-armed, four-armed or any Guanyin figure will also be acceptable as a substitute.
 If no Guanyin images are available, then either an image of Śākyamuni Buddha or Mahāsthāmaprapta can be used instead.

 In contemporary practice, the ritual is typically led by a monastic who takes on the role of the lead cantor, known as the weina (維那), who gives instructions throughout the ritual and delivers some of the prose sections in the liturgy through a style of Chinese Buddhist chanting called fanbai.
 The entire ritual is typically structurally divided into five main sections: